Jimmy Raymond

-Jimmy Raymond (born 26 April 1996), is a Malaysian professional footballer who plays as a defender for Kuching City and the Malaysia national team.
+James Jacob Raymond (born 26 April 1996), is a Malaysian professional footballer who plays as a defender for Kuching City and the Malaysia national team.

 International career

 In November 2024, Jimmy was called up by Pau Martí to the Malaysia national team squad for the 2024 ASEAN Championship.

-On 8 December, Jimmy made his international debut in the group stage match against Cambodia at the Phnom Penh Olympic Stadium.
+On 8 December 2024, Jimmy made his international debut in the group stage match against Cambodia at the Phnom Penh Olympic Stadium.

+On 11 July 2026, Jimmy was called up by Malaysia interim manager Tan Cheng Hoe for the 25-man final squad list for the 2026 ASEAN Championship.